-Hammers must have an overall length between 18" and 6%.
+Hammers must have an overall length between 18" and 61⁄2'.
 The striking surface of hammer must be at least 6" in length.
 Hammers must have a large foam head, which may be designed in any fashion to resemble a type of hammer.
-The handle of a hammer may not exceed $\frac{1}{2}$ of the overall weapon length.
+The handle of a hammer may not exceed 1⁄2 of the overall weapon length.
 The shaft of a hammer must be well padded.
+They may have stab legal tip that does Red damage in place of the second swung hammer face and/or as thrusting tip.